Inspirational Burnley dad with type one diabetes ready to tackle London Marathon for second time

-Dad with type one diabetes who is former professional at Burnley and Clitheroe golf clubs to run London Marathon
+Dad with type one diabetes who is former professional at Burnley and Nelson golf clubs to run London Marathon

 and live on Freeview channel 276